SamR1/FitTrackee/docs/fr/_sources/features/workouts_list.rst.txt

 - duration
 - average speed
 - average pace (when only one sport is displayed and 'pace' is set in the sport preference)

+The number of displayed workouts can be changed (10, 25, 50 or 100 per page).

 Statistics are displayed when more than one workout is displayed: